ShiftLeftSecurity/gaum/README.md

 These two are useful when fetching results, not when composing the query.
-Nillable* converts safely from pointer to it's concrete type for the two most common types, when retrieving nillable columns from db is best that the recipient be a "pointer to" instead of a concrete type otherwise encountering `NULL` values to return would result in failure to assign.
-To avoid the typicall issues of nil pointer dereference these methods were added that in case of nil return the zero value of the type, If you need other types you will have to copy from these:
+Nillable* converts safely from pointer to it's concrete type for the two most common types, when retrieving nillable columns from db is best that the recipient be a "pointer to" instead of a concrete type otherwise encountering `NULL` values to return would result in either Zero value (for `string` and `time.Time`) of failure to assign in other cases.
+To avoid the typicall issues of nil pointer dereference these methods were added.
+In case of nil these will return the zero value of the type, If you need other types you will have to copy from these:

 ```golang
 var s *string